jwfriese/Fleet/Documentation/Installation/tvOS.md

 1) Include Fleet in your `Podfile`:
 `pod 'Fleet'`

-Make sure to put this in the section of your `Podfile` calls for `iOS` as the platform.
+Make sure to put this in the section of your `Podfile` calls for `tvOS` as the platform.

 2) Run `pod install`